hashicorp/terraform/website/source/docs/commands/plan.html.markdown

 * `-state=path` - Path to the state file.
 Defaults to "terraform.tfstate".

+* `-target=resource` - Resource to target.
+Operation will be limited to this resource and its dependencies.
+This flag can be used multiple times.

 * `-var 'foo=bar'` - Set a variable in the Terraform configuration.
 This flag can be set multiple times.